andy-sy-jung/Simple_Task_Manager/README.md

 # Overview
 An explanation of the TaskManager application, including its capabilities and how it functions.
 ## Purpose
 I working on improving my knowledge base and thought that creating a simple application with a GUI would be a good first step.
-I also noticed that the Nuklear documentation is kinda poor in showing how to use the Nuklear API (I mean, there are a bunch of great examples provided in the demo folder, but those were all so complicated and not very well documented in how the code works).
-The examples using GLFW and OpenGL were not documented at all so I hope that this project can provide a simple example on how to use Nuklear with GLFW.
-(I'll provide further documentation in a different file).
+I also just wanted to provide an ultra simple example on how to use the Nuklear API, hopefully it can get added to the Git repository of Nuklear.
 ## Code
 This task manager is written in C, using [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear), [GLFW](https://www.glfw.org/), and [OpenGL](https://www.opengl.org/) to accomplish the GUI for the application.
 The TaskManager currently uses v.2.1 of OpenGL, as it was the latest version that my local machine supports (Apple had stopped OpenGL support way back).
 I used Nuklear because it was relatively easy to use, only needing a single header file to implement.
 I used GLFW as the windows and input framework because honestly, it was the first thing I looked at when going through the demo folder of the Nuklear github.
 Since TaskManager is mainly a text-based application, OpenGL was really underutilized in this project.
 I may update this project later to include some more things in the application that utilize the OpenGL API.
 ## Data Structure